epgeroy/angular-interview-questions/README.md

 6. What is ngUpgrage?
 Do you know how you can run angularJS and angular side by side?

 [Answers link coming soon]

-## Note from God
-On a press release, God expressed HIS apologies to send the author of this repo to a non-English speaking country and creating weekends.

 ## Contributors